Module refinery.lib.emulator.abstract

 Methods

-def call(self, address, until=None, *args, cc=CC.StdCall)-
+def call(self, address, *args, until=None, cc=CC.StdCall)-

 Expand source code Browse git

-def call( self, address: int, until: int | None = None, *args: buf | int, cc: CC = CC.StdCall, ): if until is None: until = (1 << self.exe.pointer_size) - 1 self.set_return_address(until) for k, value in enumerate(args): if b := asbuffer(value): b = bytes(b) value = self.malloc(len(b)) self.mem_write(value, b) self.callarg(k, cc, value=value) self.emulate(address, until) return self.rv def callarg(self, index, cc=CC.StdCall, size=None, value=None)-
+def call( self, address: int, *args: buf | int, until: int | None = None, cc: CC = CC.StdCall, ): if until is None: try: until = self._return_trap except AttributeError: nopcode = NopCodeByArch[self.exe.arch()] self._return_trap = until = self.malloc(len(nopcode)) self.mem_write(until, nopcode) self.set_return_address(until) for k, value in enumerate(args): if b := asbuffer(value): b = bytes(b) value = self.malloc(len(b)) self.mem_write(value, b) self.callarg(k, cc, value=value) self.emulate(address, until) return self.rv def callarg(self, index, cc=CC.StdCall, size=None, value=None)-

 Expand source code Browse git

-def callarg( self, index: int, cc: CC = CC.StdCall, size: int | None = None, value: int | None = None, ) -> int: arch = self.exe.arch() if index < 0: raise ValueError(index) if arch == Arch.X32: if cc == CC.FastCall: regs = ('ecx', 'edx') elif cc == CC.ThisCall: regs = ('ecx',) else: regs = () elif arch == Arch.X64: regs = ('rcx', 'rdx', 'r8', 'r9') elif arch == Arch.ARM32: regs = ('r0', 'r1', 'r2', 'r3') elif arch == Arch.ARM64: regs = ('x0', 'x1', 'x2', 'x3', 'x4', 'x5', 'x6', 'x7') else: raise NotImplementedError(F'Calling convention {cc.value} is not implemented for {arch.name}') try: reg = regs[index] except IndexError: address = self.sp + (index - len(regs)) * self.exe.pointer_size_in_bytes if value is None: return self.mem_read_int(address) else: self.mem_write_int(address, value) return value else: if value is None: arg = self.get_register(reg) if size is not None: arg &= (1 << (size << 3)) - 1 return arg else: self.set_register(reg, value) return value def hooked(self, hook)-
+def callarg( self, index: int, cc: CC = CC.StdCall, size: int | None = None, value: int | None = None, ) -> int: arch = self.exe.arch() if index < 0: raise ValueError(index) if arch == Arch.X32: if cc == CC.FastCall: regs = ('ecx', 'edx') elif cc == CC.ThisCall: regs = ('ecx',) else: regs = () elif arch == Arch.X64: regs = ('rcx', 'rdx', 'r8', 'r9') elif arch == Arch.ARM32: regs = ('r0', 'r1', 'r2', 'r3') elif arch == Arch.ARM64: regs = ('x0', 'x1', 'x2', 'x3', 'x4', 'x5', 'x6', 'x7') else: raise NotImplementedError(F'Calling convention {cc.value} is not implemented for {arch.name}') try: reg = regs[index] except IndexError: address = self.sp + (index - len(regs)) * self.exe.pointer_size_in_bytes if value is None: return self.mem_read_int(address) else: self.mem_write_int(address, value) return value else: if value is None: arg = self.get_register(reg) if size is not None: arg &= (1 << (size << 3)) - 1 return arg else: self.set_register(reg, value) return value def reset(self, state=None)-

 This function resets the emulator to an initial state.
 This will create a new instance of the underlying emulator engine, map the input executable to memory, and install any of the requested hooks.